Mrs George de Horne Vaizey: Literature

 As her biography at Athelstane Books notes, "She often used her own varied experiences in her books.
-She used situations from her early life in a large family, her first husband’s addiction and death, and her own illnesses in her novels."
-De Horne Vaizey's daughter Gwyneth, nicknamed Kit, was the inspiration for the character Kitty in her 1902 work "A Houseful of Girls".
+She used situations from her early life in a large family, her first husband's addiction and death, and her own illnesses in her novels."
+De Horne Vaizey's daughter Gwyneth, nicknamed Kit, was the inspiration for the character Kitty in her 1902 work A Houseful of Girls.
 The author mentions that Gwyneth really did share lessons with a family of five sisters, who "in many ways were like the book Rendells.
 Chrystabel is as like as I could make her and they all talk In that funny way, emphasising every second or third word."

-De Horne Vaizey was an invalid for many years before her death.
-The Sydney Morning Herald obituary mentions that she had been "an invalid, crippled and confined to her bed for years".
+De Horne Vaizey was an invalid for many years before her death on 23 January 1917.
+Her obituary in the Sydney Morning Herald mentions that she had been "an invalid, crippled and confined to her bed for years".

 Views

 De Horne Vaizey was quoted in Housekeeper magazine in 1909 on the differences between men and women, saying: "I'm convinced that men would be smaller minded still if they were in our place, so it's not as big as it seems.
 It's our life's work to do the small things, to save the small sums, and haggle over pennies, while men deal with the great affairs of life."